danielchiaradia/GyverLampCpp/README.md

 ## OTA - Over The Air updates

 You can upload firmware.bin, fs.bin, settings.json, effects.json with OTA using web interface.
-Boards with 1MB flash memory don't have enough space for firmware/fs updates, but capable of json configuration updates
+Boards with 1MB flash memory don't have enough space for firmware/fs updates, but capable of json configuration updates.
+The lamp also allows direct OTA updated via port 8266.

+## Changes with original GyverLampCpp
+- Generally optimized for ESP32 with the drawback that it might now work Sonoff or smaller chips.
+- Fixed some bugs in the WebUI (effects were not always loaded)
+- WiFi reconnect was buggy on ESP32 and has been replaced with WiFiManager
+- ArduinoOTA support (partitions have to be resized)

 ## Changes with original GyverLamp projects